2 Acts, Book Musical, Rated PG

-In 1953, SATURDAY NIGHT was to mark the Broadway debut of a young, new writer, Stephen Sondheim.
+In 1953, Saturday Night was to mark the Broadway debut of a young, new writer, Stephen Sondheim.
 Owing to the death of the original producer, Saturday Night's New York opening was delayed some 47 years!
 But now it's here, brimming with all the charm and youthful vitality of a talent blossoming into greatness.

-Based on a play by two brothers responsible for the classic film Casablanca, SATURDAY NIGHT features a fetching, tuneful Broadway-style sore that hints at Sondheim's triumphs to come while staying firmly rooted in the Rodgers and Hammerstein tradition.
-SATURDAY NIGHT is a nostalgic charmer that will appeal to every audience and is a must for Sondheim fans.
+Based on a play by two brothers responsible for the classic film Casablanca, Saturday Night features a fetching, tuneful Broadway-style score that hints at Sondheim's triumphs to come while staying firmly rooted in the Rodgers and Hammerstein tradition.
+Saturday Night is a nostalgic charmer that will appeal to every audience and is a must for Sondheim fans.

 Visit the Saturday Night page on MTI ShowSpace to share and view photos, video, costume and prop rentals and more.
 Click here.